omics-lab/ProtSEC/README.md

   --out_file OUT_FILE   Output file path for the embeddings (default: protein_embedding_ProtSEC.pkl)
 ```

-- Generate phase correlation matrix using ProtSEC
+#### Generate phase correlation matrix using ProtSEC

-`-n` : Dimension of the embedding.
-If you're working with a multi-FASTA file containing sequences of varying lengths, use the 75th percentile of sequence lengths.
-Otherwise, use the actual sequence length.
-Default is 1024.
+- To select the optimum dimension of the embedding `n`, please check the Methods section of the paper.
+- Default `-n` is 1024.

 ```
 fasta=./analysis/uniprot_datauniprot_sprot_5000.fasta